ehonig/UCLAstats20/README.md

 ## Contributor Credits

-To my knowledge, this package was originally created by (Jake Elmstedt)[https://github.com/elmstedt] with help from (Ethan Allavarpu)[https://sites.google.com/view/ethan-allavarpu/].
+To my knowledge, this package was originally created by Jake Elmstedt and Michael Tsiang with help from Ethan Allavarpu.